Last Updated on September 21, 2023

 The standard brine ratio for fermented vegetables is 1 tablespoon of sea salt or kosher salt per 2 cups filtered water.
 With a fully-packed jar of veggies, we have found that 2 cups of brine is adequate per quart jar.
 Scale up or down as needed.

 On the stovetop, heat a pot with filtered water to just warm enough to dissolve the salt.
-You do not want to add hot brine to your ferment, but lukewarm is okay.
+Do not add hot brine to your ferment, but lukewarm is okay.
 Too much heat will kill the beneficial bacteria (lactobacillus) needed to safely ferment your beans!

 Once cooled, slowly pour the brine into the jar until the beans are completely covered.
 Pockets of air are likely trapped in there, so give the jar a little tap and wiggle to help release them.